fermga/TNFR-LFS/tests/README.md

 * `data/tracks/AS.toml` describes the `AS3` layout and its auxiliary sections.
 * `data/track_profiles/p_test_combo.toml` provides fixed weights and hints.
-* `modifiers/combos/demo_profile__p_test_combo.toml` pins the scale factors and overrides used by the recommendation engine.
+* `modifiers/combos/demo_profile__p_test_combo.toml` locks the scale factors and overrides consumed by the recommendation engine.
-* `data/cars/DEMO.toml` lets the CLI resolve the modifier through the car profile.
+* `data/cars/DEMO.toml` allows the CLI to resolve the modifier from the car profile.

-When adding test circuits or modifiers, replicate this structure inside the temporary directory created by the fixture.
-Keep manifest names short and round floats to a few decimals so assertions remain readable.
-To model extra layouts extend the TOML with `[config.XY#]` tables; to add more profiles create additional `*.toml` files in the generated directories and expose their identifiers as new dataclass fields returned by the fixture.
+When adding test circuits or modifiers, replicate this structure inside the temporary directory built by the fixture.
+Keep manifest names concise and round floats to a few decimals so assertions remain readable.
+To model extra layouts, extend the TOML file with `[config.XY#]` tables; to provide more profiles, create additional `*.toml` files in the generated directories and expose their identifiers as new dataclass fields returned by the fixture.

 ## Acceptance orchestration fixtures

 The `acceptance_bundle_series`, `acceptance_records`, and
-`acceptance_microsectors` fixtures exercise the nodal stage, window occupancy metrics, and modal coupling/resonance operators without invoking the full EPI extractor.
+`acceptance_microsectors` fixtures exercise the nodal stage, window-occupancy metrics, and modal coupling/resonance operators without invoking the full EPI extractor.
 They feed deterministic bundles and segmentation metadata into `orchestrate_delta_metrics`, allowing the acceptance tests to validate: